yangjeep/leaselab-baserow-D1-worker/README.md

 This shows:
 - All HTTP requests
+- Webhook events
 - Cron trigger executions
 - Sync progress and errors
 - Hash comparison results

+### Verify Data in D1

+After a sync, verify data is in your D1 database:

+1. Go to Cloudflare Dashboard → D1
+2. Select your database:
+   - Production: `baserow-sync`
+   - Demo: `baserow-sync-demo`
+3. Run queries to check synced tables and image records

 ### Verify Images in R2